Applications for Special Guardianship Orders and the Special Guardianship Support Scheme

 Each Local Authority must make arrangements for the provision within its area for a range of Special Guardianship support services.
 However, as with all children deemed 'in need' under Section 17, Children Act 1989, support services should not be seen in isolation from mainstream services and it is important to ensure that families are assisted in accessing mainstream services and are aware of their entitlements to tax credits and social security benefits in addition to what services might otherwise be offered.
 Additionally, targeted services (e.g. within education or youth provision) should also be considered where appropriate.

-In addition to the support provided by Local Authorities, the Adoption Support Fund in England also covers therapeutic support for children, living in England, who were previously in care immediately before the making of a Special Guardianship Order.
+In addition to the support provided by Local Authorities, the Adoption and Special Guardianship Support Fund in England also covers therapeutic support for children, living in England, who were previously in care immediately before the making of a Special Guardianship Order.

-Based on the assessment of needs, Local Authorities can apply for funding from the Adoption Support Fund.
+Based on the assessment of needs, Local Authorities can apply for funding from the Adoption and Special Guardianship Support Fund.

 From 1 September 2021, the School Admissions Code provides that children being raised by family and friends carers under a Special Guardianship Order or Child Arrangements Order, who struggle to get a school place during the year, will be supported in finding one.